 Located on Lexington Street in an 18th century townhouse, Andrew Edmunds was birthed from the antique prints business next door.
 Its sheer black façade serves to frame the romantic candlelight scene happening within.
 The menu, handwritten each day on paper and blackboard, will make it seem as if you stumbled across this intimate restaurant one day and thought, “I must bring [insert name] here, he/she/they will simply adore it,” when, in fact, you read about it on The Nudge.

 Squeezed inside (and outside on nice days) are tiny tables for two that create a cosy and intimate atmosphere in which you practically have no choice but to look at the person sat opposite you.
 Remember: eye contact is key.
 Staring, however, is creepy.
 It’s a fine line.

-The food menu hosts warm, hearty dishes such as a starter of potted beef, pickled red cabbage and rye toast or a main of roast grouse, confit potatoes and bread sauce and desserts that will please the masses, such as a plum and almond tart, or a rhubarb crumble with clotted cream.
+The menu at Andrew Edmunds revolves around traditional, hearty dishes such as a starter of potted beef, pickled red cabbage and rye toast or a main of roast grouse, confit potatoes and bread sauce and desserts that will please the masses, such as a plum and almond tart, or a rhubarb crumble with clotted cream.

-NOTE: Andrew Edmunds is open every day for lunch and evening service.
-Reservations can be made by calling 020 7437 5708.
+NOTE: Andrew Edmunds is open every day for lunch and dinner service – you can find out more, and book, HERE.

 Andrew Edmunds | 46 Lexington Street, London W1F 0LP